 China’s Citizen Score Creates An Orwellian Social Rating System

 An episode of the dystopian sci-fi series, Black Mirror, is becoming a reality with the implementation of China’s social credit system.
-Though still a nascent pilot program, China’s citizen score will become mandatory by the year 2020, affecting citizens’ abilities to get jobs, access the internet, and travel, based on the way the government deems their behavior.
+Though still in its nascency, China’s citizen score will become mandatory by 2020, affecting citizens’ abilities to get jobs, access the internet, and travel, based on the way the government deems their behavior.

 The Chinese Social Credit System

 It’s voluntary for now, but once it decides on the best algorithm, the Chinese government will obligate every citizen to abide by a set of rules that will dictate their ability to access services within society.
 There are currently eight companies competing to build this platform which will be enforced by the country’s massive surveillance apparatus.